DeepC2: AI-powered Covert Command and Control on OSNs

+\textbf{Collide an Avatar.} Defenders can try to collide an avatar.
+It sounds feasible but is hard practically.
+We analyzed the composition of the vectors.
+The 40 vectors in Sec.~\ref{sec:exp} contain 5,120 numbers.
+The numbers are sorted incrementally and put into the coordinate system, as shown in Fig.~\ref{fig:vectors}.
+The numbers follow a normal distribution and constitute a continuous interval from -0.350 to 0.264.
+Each vector value is taken from the interval, which is ample space and hard to enumerate or collide.
+It ensures the security of the attacker's avatars and vectors.

+However, we still attempted a collision for avatars.
+Using a trained model, we made more than 0.6 billion calculations on the distances between 115,887 pairs of crawled avatars.
+2,050 avatar pairs have a distance below 0.02 (0.00031\%), of which 81 pairs are below 0.01 (0.000012\%).
+By analyzing these pictures, we found they share similar styles in that they all have a large solid color background, especially a white background (mainly logos) (see Fig.~\ref{fig:similar}).
+As avatars are prepared by attackers, they can avoid this type of picture.
+They can use colorful pictures taken by their cameras instead of pictures from the Internet.

-Adversaries may try to train a GAN with saved avatars to generate similar images.
-From the perspective of computational costs in this situation, this is not feasible.
-The botmaster avatars are diverse and not just human faces.
-They can be animals, scenery, cars, plants, or art.
-Additionally, training a GAN needs numerous data.
-Botmaster avatars are seriously insufficient for building a training dataset.
-Attacking the C\&C in this way is not recommended.
+\textbf{Train a GAN.} Defenders may train a GAN with saved avatars to generate similar images.
+Considering the computational costs, it is not feasible.
+As the avatars can be animals, plants, arts, etc., the training target is too divergent to be capable with GAN.
+Additionally, training a GAN needs numerous data, and the attacker's avatars are insufficient for building a training set.